‘Desperation science’ slows the hunt for coronavirus drugs

 Studies suggested the drug wasn’t helping, but they were weak.
 And the most influential one, published in the journal Lancet, was retracted after major concerns arose about the data.

 Craving better information, a University of Minnesota doctor who had been turned down for federal funding spent $5,000 of his own money to buy hydroxychloroquine for a rigorous test using placebo pills as a comparison.
 In early June, Dr. David Boulware’s results showed hydroxychloroquine did not prevent COVID-19 in people closely exposed to someone with it.
+Several rigorous studies found no benefit from treating patients with it, and enthusiasm for the drug has waned.

 LEARN AS YOU GO